tkubica12/azure-workshops/w-terraform-on-azure/docs/03-advancedContepts.md

 No without any changes to your root module use ```terraform plan``` and make sure there are no errors or resources being planned.
 Then configure root module to deploy with enableAudit se to true and logWorkspaceId set.
 See additional resources in ```terraform plan``` and than apply.

 ## Loops
-Often you need to create the same resource mutliple times, call module multiple times or repeat one structure inside resource.
+Often you need to create the same resource multiple times, call module multiple times or repeat one structure inside resource.
 Terraform supports loops on all mentioned levels.
 It is often preferable to use for each with map so keys are fixed and predictable.
 Using simple for loop with index number might have negative side effects eg. if you insert item in array (than it might renumber therefore recreate all resources which might cause downtime - eg. when touching existing firewall rules).

 We will want to create multiple databases and rather than having separate module calls create input abstraction map and loop over it.